 Getting started with data analytics

 Interested in learning more about data analytics?
-You can dive into our Data Analyst Career Path to learn everything you need to become a Data Analyst.
+You can dive into our Data Scientist: Analytics Specialist career path to learn everything you need to become a Data Analyst.

 What is data science?